Evolutionary relationship of pombe msc1 to genes in cerevisiae

 - Find the protein sequences for pombe msc1/SPAC343.11c and for

-cerevisiae ecm5/YMR176W.
-Put them both in PFAM or the conserved domain database or SMART.
+S. cerevisiae ecm5/YMR176W.
+Put them both in PFAM or the conserved domain database (CD-search at NCBI) or SMART.
 Describe the similarities

 We want to collect sequences for a tree by finding homologs of msc1 and ecm5.
 So both should serve as a query.
 And we want to collect relevant homologs.